• Skip to primary navigation

 a jar of honey mustard sauce

-This healthy honey mustard sauce recipe is a tastier alternative to store bought versions.
-This sauce is sweet, creamy, tangy and made with just a few pantry staple ingredients.
-It only takes a few minutes to make and is the perfect dip, or dressing.
+This healthy honey mustard sauce is a delicious alternative to store bought versions.
+This sauce is sweet, creamy, tangy and made with just a few simple ingredients.
+It only takes a few minutes to make and is the perfect dip or dressing.

 A bowl of honey mustard sauce with a spoon in it.

 • The flavour!
-This honey mustard sauce is the perfect combination of sweet and tangy.
+This homemade honey mustard sauce is the perfect combination of sweet and tangy.

 • It's a healthy alternative to store bought honey mustard dressings.

-• Mayo: to give this sauce the perfect creamy texture.
-You can either make your own, or use your favorite store bought mayonnaise.
+• Mayonnaise: to give this sauce the perfect creamy texture.
+You can either make your own mayonnaise, or use your favourite store bought mayonnaise.
+To keep this sauce as healthy as possible use a sugar free mayonnaise and one made without refined or processed ingredients.

-• Mustard: I used both yellow mustard and dijon mustard because they each have a very distinct flavour that works well with the sweetness of the honey.
+• Mustard: I use both yellow mustard and dijon mustard because they each have a very distinct flavour that works well with the sweetness of the honey.

 • To make this dressing paleo: use paleo compliant mayonnaise and mustards.